5 minutes

 Excel design

 There are several ways to design your Excel spreadsheets to look prettier, but those options are quite limited and can be time consuming.
-I'm going to show you a better way.
+We'll show you a better way!

 We'll be using a tool called Polymer Search to transform your boring Excel dataset into a beautiful, interactive aesthetic spreadsheet in 30 seconds!
 Here's a sneak peak of what it'll look like: